Dismounted/MustacheCake/README.md

 ### Partials ###

 Partials are loaded from `app/View/Elements` automatically.
-Calling `{{> foo}}` will include `app/View/Elements/foo.mustache`.
+Calling `{{> foo }}` will include `app/View/Elements/foo.mustache`.
 Missing partials are simply returned as empty strings, no exceptions or errors will be recorded.

 It is not recommended to call `View::element()` while using MustacheCake as the partials syntax should cover all your needs.
 However, it is not explicitly disallowed.
 Calling it will render the element as a separate template, so watch out for variable scope issues if you decide you need to call `View::element()`.